Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Section 6.4 mentioned that C99 doesn't allow a `goto` statement to bypass the declaration of a variable-length array.
+<span class="ques"></span> Section 6.4 mentioned that C99 doesn't allow a `goto` statement to bypass the declaration of a variable-length array.
 What's the reason for this restriction?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: The memory used to store a variable-length array is usually allocated when the declaration of the array is reached during program execution.
+<span class="ans"></span> The memory used to store a variable-length array is usually allocated when the declaration of the array is reached during program execution.
 Bypassing the declaration using a `goto` statement could result in a program accessing the elements of an array that was never allocated.

 </div>
 <!-- END: div -->